muarshad01/Quran_Topics/Quran_Topics/satan/dajjal.md

 #### [Dajjal myth or reality!
 How will we know Imam Mahdi | Sahil Adeem](https://www.youtube.com/watch?v=wL_0peOcGag)
 ```
-Ibn Sayyad (Saf ibn Sayyad) was a figure during Prophet Muhammad's time suspected by some companions, including Umar, and even the Prophet himself, to be the Dajjal (False Messiah) due to some matching characteristics, but later Islamic tradition distinguishes him as a soothsayer or charlatan, not the ultimate Dajjal, whose identity was clarified later by narratives like Tamim al-Dari's encounter, revealing the true Dajjal's distinct features like being childless and unable to enter Mecca
+Ibn Sayyad (Saf ibn Sayyad) was a figure during Prophet Muhammad's time suspected by some companions, including Umar, and even the Prophet himself, to be the Dajjal (False Messiah) due to some matching characteristics, but later Islamic tradition distinguishes him as a soothsayer or charlatan, not the ultimate Dajjal, whose identity was clarified later by narratives like Tamim al-Dari's encounter, revealing the true Dajjal's distinct features like being childless and unable to enter Mecca.
 ```

 ***